 Some of us live in the country.
 Others dwell in the city.
 Everyone lives in a watershed.

-In 2015, Dominion Energy and Western Reserve Land Conservancy teamed up to create a grant program, one similar to a program Dominion Energy has been doing with Western Pennsylvania Conservancy for more than 10 years.
+In 2015, Dominion Energy and Western Reserve Land Conservancy teamed up to create a grant program.
 Understanding that many watershed groups work with a skeleton staff on very limited budgets, our hope is the Watershed Mini Grant Program helps fill a void and reduce some of the financial burdens these small watershed groups face.
 Grants are made available to eligible watershed groups for activities designed to promote and maintain the health of Ohio watersheds.

 Proposals will be accepted from working watershed groups only and must be located within the state of Ohio and within a county served by Dominion Energy or the Land Conservancy.
 To be eligible for the Spotlight Award, applicants must be located in a county served by both the Land Conservancy and Dominion Energy.
 Only projects and/or project components that are not yet completed are eligible to apply.

-Applications are accessible by clicking here beginning Monday, August 8, 2022.
-The deadline for submitted completed applications is Friday, September 30, 2022.
+Applications are accessible by clicking here beginning August 1.
+The deadline for submitting completed applications is September 29 at 5 PM.

 Completed applications may be submitted by email or sent through regular U.S. Postal Service mail.
-If sending by email, applications must be received by 5:00 PM on Friday, September 30, 2022.
-Completed applications sent through the U. S. Postal Service must be postmarked by Friday, September 30, 2022.
+If sent by email, applications must be received by 5:00 PM on September 29.
+Completed applications sent through the U. S. Postal Service must be postmarked by September 29.
 No applications will be accepted after the deadline.